Former NBC News host Matt Lauer accused of rape in Farrow's new book, Variety says

 NBC News fired Lauer two years ago after a female colleague accused him of inappropriate sexual behavior, making him one of a series of rich and powerful men to be felled by accusations of harassment or misconduct.

-In Farrow’s book, “Catch and Kill,” the same former NBC employee who leveled the accusations that led to Lauer’s dismissal says he forced her to have anal sex after a night of drinking in the Russian city that hosted the 2014 Summer Games, Variety reported, citing the book.
+In Farrow’s book, “Catch and Kill,” the same former NBC employee who leveled the accusations that led to Lauer’s dismissal says he forced her to have anal sex after a night of drinking in the Russian city that hosted the 2014 Winter Games, Variety reported, citing the book.

 “It was nonconsensual in the sense that I was too drunk to consent,” the woman told Farrow, the report said.
 “It was nonconsensual in that I said, multiple times, that I didn’t want to have anal sex.”